Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:

 - Birth defects that involve the spine or brain, such as spina bifida

-- How the condition or defect may be treated during or after the pregnancy
+- How the condition or defect may be treated during or after your pregnancy

-- Special needs your child may have after birth
+- What special needs your child may have after birth

-- What other options you have regarding maintaining your pregnancy
+- What other options you have about maintaining or ending your pregnancy

 Risks are minimal, but may include: